benjaminfoo/Architect/docs/README.md

 <br>

-#### Thanks / Credits
+## Credits
-Thanks to [Warhorse Studios](https://warhorsestudios.cz) for creating such a great game, with engine, assets & sdk - this fun project wouldnt be possible without you.
+Thanks to [Warhorse Studios](https://warhorsestudios.cz) for developing and realizing this beautiful game and the modding sdk!

-Also big thanks to the modding community on nexus﻿.
+Also thanks to [sexybiscuit](https://www.youtube.com/channel/UCvpxkCUky0wN5e0DNf_YZCQ) for creating the great videos on how to use and install the modification!

-Thanks @sexybiscuit for creating the great video on how to use and install the modification!
+This page uses a modified version of the [cayman-theme](https://github.com/pages-themes/cayman) and was generated with [jekyll](https://jekyllrb.com/docs/plugins/generators/).